COVID-19 pandemic in Europe: Use of scientific advice

 The European Union's Chief Scientific Advisors issued a statement on 24 June 2020, providing guidance for how scientific advice should be given and interpreted during the pandemic.
 One key point made by the Advisors was that scientists must be clearer about the degree of uncertainty that characterises the evolving evidence on which their advice is based, for instance around the use of face-masks.
 They also emphasised that scientific advice must be separated from decision-making, and this separation must be made clear by politicians.

 In April 2021, the leaders of the Society for Aerosol Research warned the debate on COVID-19 measures does not reflect current scientific knowledge.
 They said protection against infection must take place above all where people spend time indoors, because "the transmission of the SARS-CoV-2 viruses takes place almost without exception indoors."

+Romani people

+Romani people were hit hard by the pandemic.